 While that might be the symbolic center, the functional center of the rapidly growing residential community is two blocks away, centered on a small triangular parcel called Chinatown Park.
 Elderly residents from nearby Wah Luck House remember when the park buzzed with activity; now, it is a location where long-time residents meet their new neighbors living across Massachusetts Avenue.

-“Elderly residents living in Wah Luck House really miss hanging out at the park in a quiet atmosphere,” said Sara Harvey, a graduate student in Georgetown University’s Urban & Regional Planning program.
+“Elderly residents living in Wah Luck House really miss hanging out at the park in a quiet atmosphere,” said Sara Harvey, a graduate student in Georgetown University’s Master's in Urban & Regional Planning program.
 “Now, the park is at the center of a completely new and growing demographic.”
 Harvey interviewed the residents for a class last semester called Shaping the Urban Corridor: Leveraging Convention; Embracing Innovation Along Massachusetts Avenue.

 “The purpose of this planning studio was to position students to marry new means of collecting digital geo-scraped data with on-the-ground observations of the same place,” commented Jess Zimbabwe, instructor in the Urban & Regional Planning program.
 “By doing so, the students are able to explore how each of those sources of data feed into a contemporary urban design process.”